Baghat: Early history

 The founder of the state and ruling family of Baghat is recorded variously as Basant Pál or Hari Chand Pál from Dharánágri in the Deccan region.
-According to legend, Basant captured a small place in the hills of the Keonthan pargana of Patiála, which he subsequently named Basantpur, and which later came to be called Bassi.
-This settlement, located around six miles (10 km) from Solon, was inherited by his son Bakhsh Pál, who later annexed the parganas of Básál, Bhocháli and Bharauli from Patiála.
+According to legend, Basant captured a small place in the hills of the Keonthal pargana of Patiála, which he subsequently named Basantpur, and which later came to be called Bassi.
+This settlement, located around six miles (10 km) from Solan, was inherited by his son Bakhsh Pál, who later annexed the parganas of Básál, Bhocháli and Bharauli from Patiála.

 The 8th rana, Bhawáni Pál, annexed the Bachhráng pargana and the territory of the Rana of Kasauli.
 The 16th rana, Indar Pál, who is credited with naming the state Baghát, also captured the parganas of Básál, Ghár and Taksál from Patiála.

 The 68th ruler of Baghát, Rana Janmi Pál, is stated to have been an illustrious man.
 According to legend, he was presented with a khillat from the emperor in Delhi.
 On his way home, he was attacked by the Rai of Bhawána and his forces.
 The rai's army was defeated and the rai himself was killed, whereupon Janmi Pál became the suzerain of Bhawána.
 Upon the succession of the 73rd ruler, Rana Dalel Singh, the family thenceforth adopted the honorary suffix Singh instead of Pál.